 Code enforcement governing property maintenance is performed by the code enforcement officer.
-The purpose of code enforcement is to ensure that property owners are maintaining their properties to comply with minimum standards as set forth in Section 15-1-81 of the Monona Code of Ordinances.
+The purpose of code enforcement is to ensure that property owners are maintaining their properties to comply with minimum standards as set forth in Chapter 342 of the Monona Code of Ordinances.
 The failure to maintain property directly impacts property values of adjacent properties and the aesthetic value of the community.
 In the worst cases, failure to maintain property can create unsanitary and unsafe conditions and attract criminal activities.
 Examples of standards enforced include the parking and storage of vehicles, noxious weeds and lawn maintenance, accumulation of brush, yard waste or debris, and garbage or junk at the curb.

 Brush at the Curb